SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 multiple accesses to the same area of memory don't conflict, by requiring that code modifying an area of memory has exclusive access to that memory.

+..
+Brian:
+   Memory safety refers to...
+   The term *safety* usually refers to :newTerm:`memory safety`...
+   Unsafe access to memory is available, if you ask for it explicitly...

+..
+Brian: Tie the example below to conflicting access.

+Think of writing and reading from memory safely like writing words onto a piece of paper:
+You would not expect the words to have changed by themselves if you leave and come back to read them later.
+Similarly, when you allocate and write to an address in memory, if you are not intentionally modifying that value, other code should not be overwriting that value as an unintentional side-effect.

 Characteristics of Memory Access
 --------------------------------